michar71/DMX_CTRL/README.md

 ### Master Control
 TBD

+### WS2812B
+The LED strips seem to be very sensitive regarding the voltage on the data line.
+R11/R12 in theory protect the first LED from dying on transient overcurrent on startup but some LED strips won't work.
+In that case just bridge R11/R12....

 ### What's that strange connector footprint for the WS2812 connection?
 The idea is to solder on wires and then use a zip-tie through the holes and hot-glue to secure the wires.
 Past projects had big problems with wires breaking off or shortening out...
 Maybe this will work.....